Luthaf/Jumos.jl/doc/simulations/usage-example.rst

    :language: julia
    :linenos:

 Each simulation script should start by the ``using Jumos`` directive.
-This import the module and the exported names in current scope.
+This imports the module and the exported names in the current scope.

 Then, in this script, we create a molecular dynamics (``"MD"``) simulation with a timestep of :math:`2\ \text{fs}`, and a cubic cell, associated to the simulation.